Information on Fees Free now available at ird.govt.nz/fees-free Close

 The security training NZ employers are asking for

 Ready to enter the security industry?
-Skills Institute's Level 3 Security Micro-Credentials give you everything you need to obtain your Certificate of Approval (COA) and step into a career that's in demand across New Zealand.
+Skills Institute's Level 3 Security Micro-Credentials give you everything you need to obtain your Certificate of Approval (COA) and step into one of New Zealand's most in-demand careers.
+Our programme goes well beyond minimum requirements - delivering practical, real-world training that prepares you for the job from day one.

 Who can enrol?

 This programme is open to anyone looking to enter the security industry.
-No formal academic qualifications are required.
+No formal academic qualifications are required and you do not require a temporary COA to be eligible.
 To enrol you will need to:

-• Consent to a Ministry of Justice criminal record check (police vetting is required for COA eligibility)
+• Provide consent to a Ministry of Justice criminal record check*

-• Be able to attend campus for scheduled face-to-face training sessions
+• Attend campus for scheduled face-to-face training sessions

 • Have access to a reliable internet connection and a device to complete online learning